 Leftover lamb can be used in all kinds of ways.
 Sandwiches, obviously: pile thin slices on a halved baguette or some good thick peasant bread and slather on some of the feta sauce, or try Herbed Mayonnaise, Spicy Salsa Verde, Green Olive and Ramp Tapenade, Sriracha Mayo, or maybe just some leftover jarred pesto or another condiment you have in your fridge or pantry.

-Serve Greek-Style Butterflied Leg of Lamb with Creamy Feta Sauce with:
+What to Serve With Greek-Style Butterflied Leg of Lamb with Creamy Feta Sauce

 Greek-Style Butterflied Leg of Lamb with Feta Sauce

-- 1 boned and butterflied leg of lamb fat trimmed (about 6 pounds)
+- 1 boned and butterflied leg of lamb (about 6 pounds; fat trimmed)